nipm-ithelp/NIPM-KB/TwoSampleMR.md

 4. Whenever it asks for update, type enter to refuse.

 <pre>
-Enter one or more numbers, or an empty line to skip updates: n
+Enter one or more numbers, or an empty line to skip updates:
 </pre>

 5. Wait until the compilation finishes